2023 Solar Incentives Guide for Yucca Valley, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: These can come in the form of property tax exemptions, which let you ignore the value added by your solar panels when paying taxes on your home.
+• Tax Exemptions: These may come in the form of property tax exemptions, which let you ignore the value added by your solar panels when paying taxes on your house.
 They may also include exemptions on sales tax at the time of purchase.

-- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (usually small) amount of electricity can qualify for SRECs or similar performance-based incentives.
-SRECs and the like are typically given by your state government.
-You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a specific (usually small) amount of electricity qualify for SRECs or similar performance-based incentives.
+SRECs and similar incentives are typically offered at the state level.
+When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Regional Coverage